ebeaufay/threedtiles/README.md

 A lower value will result in lower detail tiles being loaded and a higher value results in higher detail tiles being loaded.
 A value of 1.0 is the default.

+#### geometricErrorMultiplier vs maxScreenSpaceError
+Many viewers use the maxScreenSpaceError instead of a geometric error multiplier and there is a direct correspondance.
+A geometricErrorMultiplier of 1 corresponds to a maxScreenSpaceError of 16.
+A geometricErrorMultiplier of 0.5 corresponds to a maxScreenSpaceError of 32.

 ### load tiles outside of view
 By default, only the tiles that intersect the view frustum are loaded.
 When the camera moves, the scene will have to load the missing tiles and the user might see some holes in the model.